only-one-cannoli/crud_rest_api/README.md

 ## Checking the code

 Here is a shell session illustrating the results of various static-analysis tools applied to the codebase.
+Running `pipenv install -d` is needed to install most of these tools for use within the virtual environment.

 ### `black`
 ```